The DOW R.G.C. 10 well in Marina Del Rey is now permanently sealed following a blowout on January 11, 2019.

 - Continuous monitoring and recording of well pressure, with daily reports to CalGEM.

 - Twice-a-day inspections of the well site, construction site, harbor, and surrounding area for signs of gas or fluids coming to the surface.
 This includes using optical gas imaging and other monitoring equipment, with daily reports to CalGEM.

 - Submission of a plan to CalGEM for the above work within 12 hours of receiving the order.

-- The Order also includes some non-emergency requirements, notably the completion – facilitated by an independent third party – of a root cause analysis detailing the factors leading to the loss of well control and release of gas and fluids.
+- The Order also includeed some non-emergency requirements, notably the completion–facilitated by an independent third party–of a root cause analysis detailing the factors leading to the loss of well control and release of gas and fluids.

-- The evidence indicates the leaked gas originated from a naturally existing geologic formation and not a man-made gas storage reservoir.
-The well is not drilled into a gas storage field, and the samples of released gas show a chemical signature that is not characteristic of stored gas.
-The well history also points to the released gas originating from a depth that is consistent with historic natural gas presence and inconsistent with stored gas.
+- The evidence indicated the leaked gas originated from a naturally existing geologic formation and not a man-made gas storage reservoir.
+The well was not drilled into a gas storage field, and the samples of released gas showed a chemical signature that was not characteristic of stored gas.
+The well history also pointed to the released gas originating from a depth that was consistent with historic natural gas presence and inconsistent with stored gas.

-Download PDF version of Marina del Rey Well Remediation Fact Sheet (PDF)
+Marina del Rey Well Remediation Fact Sheet (PDF download)